owersite/portfolio-base/README.md

-# Selfbot Webpage Source
+# Zeenode Selfbot Webpage Source
-### Clean base for you to host your own site.
+### Clean base for you to host your own webpage.
 #### This source is a base alike Zeenode Selfbot's site.
 ###### You may find this Selfbot for discord at https://github.com/zeenode/selfbot/